QUT-GenAI-Lab/genai-arcade/_posts/2024-10-11-llm-calculator.markdown

 ---

-## Questions to Think About:
+## Reflections
 - When did the model get the answer right?
-When did it get it wrong?
+- When did it get it wrong?
 - What kinds of problems was it better at?
-- Did it sound confident, even when it was wrong?

 ---